fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 &label=11:45&value=23|43|45&link=showdetail.asp?server=1%26time=1145|showdetail.asp?server=2%26time=1145|showdetail.asp?server=3%26time=1145

 ```
-The link has to be specified in the FusionCharts link format.
 The link in the above data has been URL Encoded because it contains special characters like `&`, `%`, etc.

 ### The ToolText Attribute